-Few sounds can cue more instant anxiety than the undeniable bubble of a toilet flush stopped in its tracks.
-Whether you’re at home, in the office, or a guest in unfamiliar territory, a clogged toilet always seems to happen at the most inappropriate moments.
-If you find yourself facing this plumbing issue, or worse - facing it without a plunger – there are a few common methods to flushing your worries back down the drain.
+Even though we're toilet seat manufacturers, people still ask us, "How do I unclog my toilet?"
+We know that few sounds can cue more instant anxiety than the undeniable bubble of a toilet flush stopped in its tracks.
+Whether you’re at home, in the office, or a guest in unfamiliar territory, a clogged toilet seems to happen at the most inappropriate moments.
+If you find yourself facing this plumbing issue, or worse - facing it without a plunger – we have a few common methods to flush your worries back down the drain.

 DO NOT: Take the flush-and-a-prayer method of flushing again – and again - until the blockage breaks up.
 Chances are this could lead to overflow.

 DO: If water is already rising, lift the tank lid and carefully use the rubber floater to block water from filling the hole at the bottom.
 If this isn’t a fast enough option, turn off (twist right to close) the water at the valve, typically located behind the toilet towards the bottom.

 OPTION #1: TAKING THE PLUNGE: HOW USE A PLUNGER